sh4rknado/Openwrt_config/README.md

 ## Troubleshooting
 If something doesn't work as expected while following this HOWTO:

-Check that the client can ping the server: ping SERVER_IP_ADDRESS<br/>
+=> Check that the client can ping the server: ping SERVER_IP_ADDRESS<br/>

-Check that the OpenVPN daemon is running: ps | grep "openvpn"<br/>
+=> Check that the OpenVPN daemon is running: ps | grep "openvpn"<br/>

-Check that there is a TUN interface: ifconfig | grep "tun"<br/>
+=> Check that there is a TUN interface: ifconfig | grep "tun"<br/>

-Check the log: cat /tmp/openvpn.log<br/>
+=> Check the log: cat /tmp/openvpn.log<br/>

-You can try temporarily disabling the firewall on the OpenVPN server:<br/>
+=> You can try temporarily disabling the firewall on the OpenVPN server: /etc/init.d/firewall stop<br/>
-/etc/init.d/firewall stop<br/>

-You can clear the OpenVPN configuration and start again from scratch: echo > /etc/config/openvpn<br/>
+You can clear the OpenVPN configuration and start again from scratch : echo > /etc/config/openvpn<br/>

 ## Asking for help